-While it may be the most common form of cancer in young men between ages 15 and 44 (and far more common in Caucasian than African American men), testicular cancer itself is relatively rare, estimated to represent less than half of one percent of all new cancer cases in 2018.
+While it may be the most common form of cancer in young men between ages 15 and 44 (and far more common in Caucasian than African American men), testicular cancer itself is relatively rare, estimated to represent half of one percent of all new cancer cases in 2019.
 It’s also highly treatable, and, according to the National Cancer Institute, the 5-year survival for localized testicular cancer is more than 99%.
 The key to survival of this disease is early detection and treatment.

 Testicular Cancer Risk Factors

 It’s important to know the signs and symptoms of the disease, especially if you have any of the risk factors.